kopi9999/mz80emu/doc/src/config.md

 # config.cpp

-`config.cpp` file is responsible for loading and validating data from `config.txt` file.
+`config.cpp` file is responsible for loading, saving and validating data from `config.txt` file.
 This data can then be used in program, for example to initialization.

 ## Overview

-The file contains one main function named `loadConfig()`.
-It uses other functions in the file in appropriate way to load data from configuration file and returns it by pointers provided as function arguments.
+The file contains two main functions named `loadConfig()` and `rawDataToFile()`.
+The first of them uses other functions in the file in appropriate way to load data from configuration file and returns it by pointers provided as function arguments.
+The second one can save data in the configuration file.

-At the beginning the function checks if `config.txt` file exists.
-Then, it loads data from this file line by line.
-Simultaneously, there is performed a first part of validation.
-Each line is validated instantly after loading.
-When the line is invalid, loading is canceled.
-First part of validation detects such errors as passing a text when a number is expected or incorrect number of values.

-Data immediately after loading and initial validation is still not suitable for use.
-So next begins a second part of validation and parallel loading data to appropriate pointers.
-This part of validation can detect errors impossible to find before the enitre data is loaded.
-They include, among others: an ID which does not exist or situation when number of values in corresponding sections is not equal.
-This part is also performed "line by line" - program validates one part of data and if it is valid, it is loaded to pointer with data ready to use.
+In the file are used concepts of "raw data" and "info":
+- **Raw data** is a data loaded from the configuration file and stored as strings.
+It may not be valid data, because it can be stored before validation.
+Raw data is not suitable for direct use in the program.
+- **Info** is data stored in various arrays and ready to use in the program (for example to initialize modules, interfaces, and so on).
+It is created from raw data after validation.

+There are three steps of loading data from configuration file:
+- **Loading raw data** - data stored in `config.txt` file is saved as raw data in appropriate "raw" variables.
+- **Validating raw data** - raw data is validated in order to make sure that it does not contain any invalid values before converting it into info.
+If some errors are detected, program prints adequate error messages and stops.
+- **Converting raw data into info** - raw data is saved in "info" variables, which makes it possible for program to use it.
+In this step data may contain errors which are impossible to detect by validation (for example, interface IDs can be invalid).
+These errors are handled when program initialize necessary components, such as module instances or interfaces.

-When the configuration file cannot be found or its structure is invalid, the function returns an error code from `CrashCode` enumeration.
-When all operations have been processed correctly, it returns `RUNNING` code.
+When the configuration file cannot be open or its structure is invalid, the functions return an error code from `CrashCode` enumeration.
+When all operations have been processed correctly, they return `RUNNING` code.

 ## Enumerations